 Earned, paid and owned are part of the same holistic environment, but they work in different ways within the system.

-Another variation of this idea is the PESO model.
-It contemplates also Shared Media.
-However, interactions like UGC and shares are still Earned Media, since the community creating the content is also an external source that the brand does not control.
-A community manager cannot avoid that followers post negative comments about the brand on their own social profiles, por example.
+Another variation of this idea is the PESO model, which considers shared media.
+However, interactions such as user-generated content and shares are still earned media, since the community creating the content is also an external source that the brand does not control.
+A community manager cannot avoid followers posting negative comments about the brand on their own social profiles, for example.

-Don’t just share content on your social accounts
+Don’t share content only on your social accounts

-You have probably heard about this tactic a hundred of times at least: create great content, share it on your corporate accounts and ask your employees and colleagues to share it.
+The usual tactic according to most people is: create great content, share it on your corporate accounts and ask your employees and colleagues to share it.

-Probably, the results you achieved were very close to zero, right?
-In an ultra-competitive environment, where everyone writes content, it does not matter how good yours is.
-At least not at first.
+The results were probably close to zero.
+In an ultra-competitive environment, where everyone writes content, it doesn’t matter how good yours is.
+At least, not at first.
 If no one reads what you write, the quality is completely irrelevant.
 It matters when people can actually FIND your content and consume it.
 When that happens, if your content is mediocre, users are going to ignore it.

 Build your strategy across owned, paid and earned media

-Like we already mentioned in our last article, leveraging owned media is the basis of any content marketing strategy.
+As we mentioned in another post, leveraging owned media is the basis of any content marketing strategy.
 Like most companies, your brand probably has:

 Your goal should be to take advantage of your own content production by developing a plan that promotes it across as many channels as possible.
-In order to do so, the first thing you need to know is what to publish on every channel.
+The first thing you need to know is what to publish on every channel.
 Facebook, for instance, is still very focused on image, while Instagram is becoming more and more video-centric.
 LinkedIn and Twitter, however, are all about facts, articles and statistics.

-However, once you start building communities and seeing traffic, you will need to work on your engagement.
-Engagement is not only about whether people like the content or not, but also, about you interacting with your audience.
-Comment, share, reply to DMs… And the sum of these efforts will translate into shares, mentions and, in general, visibility on third party media.
-This will bring more and more visitors to your own media too.
+Once you start building communities and seeing traffic, you will need to work on your engagement.
+This is not only about whether people like the content or not, but also about you interacting with your audience.
+Comment, share and reply to DMs.
+The sum of these efforts will translate into shares, mentions and, in general, visibility on third-party media.
+This will bring more and more visitors to your own media, too.

 How can I promote my content?